kayleedirecto/N-Body-Solar-System-Simulation/README.md

 ## N Body Solar System Simulation

 This was the personal project I did for my Scientific Computing course in 2021.
-We were tasked to model a physical problem of our choosing, and use our model for an applied problem.
-I chose to model the solar system and explore the effects of an incoming comet.
+I wanted to simulate the N-body problem, predicting how celestial objects move and interact with each other via the force of gravity.